samsung-cnct/kraken-lib/README.md

 ### Debugging

-If K2 hangs during deployment, please hit ctrl-c to break out of the application and try again.
+If kraken-lib hangs during deployment, please hit ctrl-c to break out of the application and try again.
 Note that some steps are slow and may give a false indication that the deployment is hung.
 In particular, the `TASK [/kraken/ansible/roles/kraken.provider/kraken.provider.aws : Run cluster up] ***` step and the wait for a cluster to come up can take some time.

 You can use the AWS console to log into the VMs that have been created.
 There you will see various items, such as: